pacokwon/lds-scripture-translations/README.md

 This repository aims to provide translations of the LDS scripture in various languages.

+Although collecting translated scriptures is automated, it requires time and resource.
+If you need translation for a specific language, please feel free to submit an issue to this repository!

 Supported languages are the following:

 - [x] `eng` - English,